 Although many authors travel abroad for the intention of research, I wanted to explore the ways we can expand our writing horizons when it’s not our main intention.

-Whether it’s a family holiday or a weekend getaway, there’s always an opportunity to collect information that can be used later, whether it’s for a character, a setting or situation.
-After all, ‘place’ and ‘people’ are powerful; powerful enough to immortalise an author even if they’re not a native.
+Whether it’s a family holiday or a weekend getaway, there’s always an opportunity to collect information that can be used later, whether it’s for a character, setting or plot.
+After all, place and people are powerful enough to immortalise an author even if they’re not a native.

 Think of Ernest Hemingway.
-His writings are largely set in the hispanic world and these are the images ‘Hemingway’ conjure for me, despite the writer being born and raised in Oak Park, Illinois.
+His writings are largely set in the hispanic world and this is the image ‘Hemingway’ conjures for me, despite the writer being born and raised in Oak Park, Illinois.
 He also demonstrates how we don’t have to limit ourselves to the place we’re from, something that gives me enormous confidence.

 Why?
-Because I’m not a writer who likes to stay at home in my stories.
+Because I’m not a writer who always wants to stay at home in my stories.
 So are you ready to follow me into the emerald depths of the Valle Verzasca, the ‘Pink City’ of Jaipur or the spice-coloured markets of Hanoi?
 Don’t forget your pen (and your family).
 By the end of this article you will:

 Half the Fun